 Hepatitis C is spread through blood-to-blood transmission only, but is not thought to be sexually transmitted unless blood is present.

-The risk of catching HIV or hepatitis B or C from an infected player is:
+The risk of transmission of HIV or hepatitis B or C from an infected player is:

-- extremely low for other athletes and players involved in contact sports
+- negligible (so small that it can be disregarded) for other athletes and players involved in contact sports

-- extremely low for first aid officers who follow infection control guidelines
+- negligible for first aid officers who follow infection control guidelines

-- extremely unlikely for coaches, trainers, officials and spectators.
+- zero for coaches, trainers, officials and spectators.

-HIV and hepatitis B or C cannot be caught from:
+HIV and hepatitis B and C cannot spread through:

 - sweat or saliva from other sportspeople